moore3930/MultiParallelFinetuning4MMT/README.md

 # How Far Can 100 Samples Go?
+Unlocking Zero-Shot Multilingual Translation via Tiny Multi-Parallel Data

 ## Introduction
 In this paper, we show that the zero-shot capability of an English-centric model is often overlooked.
 Surprisingly large non-English improvements can be achieved by simply fine-tuning with a very small amount of multi-parallel data.